CoreOffice/CoreXLSX/README.md

 }
 ```

 This prints every cell from every worksheet in the given XLSX file.
+Please refer to the
+[Worksheet model](./Sources/CoreXLSX/Worksheet.swift) for more atttributes you might
+need to read from a parsed file.

 ## Requirements